You are in the latest manual of the MINERVA Platform » examples

 Area SNCA degradation and elements in them are not modified; the MINERVA Platform displays them with the default semantic zoom calculation.

 Elements SNCA, NO, ROS SemanticZoomLevelVisibility: 3

 Element SNCA misfolded SemanticZoomLevelVisibility: 2

-Upload the the map with user’s defined layers to MINERVA and examine how particular areas are displayed.
-After, for a comparison, upload to MINERVA the map with default semantic zoom.
+Upload the the map with user’s defined layers to the MINERVA Platform and examine how particular areas are displayed.
+After, for display comparison, upload to MINERVA the map with default semantic zoom.
 It has same content as the map above, but without the custom semantic zoom.